jliljebl/flowblade/flowblade-trunk/docs/REFERENCE_GUIDE_OLD.md

 # Slow / Fast Motion #

-In Flowblade motion effects are achived by **rendering slow / fast motion versions of video clips** and placing those on the timeline.
+In Flowblade motion effects are achieved by **rendering slow / fast motion versions of video clips** and placing those on the timeline.

 ## Creating Motion Clips ##
   1. Right click on a Media File and select **Render Slow / Fast Motion File** from menu